jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 Important: this plugin requires `jmk_panel.ftplugin`.

-## Change log

-- 0.3
-	- jmkpanel.js now uses a constructor function and is more configurable, for ease of using it in other plugins.
-See the file header for details.
-- 0.2
-	- Dismissing the panel with `Escape` returns document view and selection to state before opening panel; this makes it easy to quickly view different queries, then return directly back to where you were.
-Press `Return` or click within the document to dismiss the pane and keep the newly queried view.
-- 0.1
-	- Initial release.

 ## Examples of expressions:

 `@important`
-: items tagged @important.
+: items tagged @important .
 Note that tag matches must be exact; `@im` will not match an item tagged `@important`.
 This is in contrast to text matches.

 `not @done`
-: items not tagged @done.
+: items not tagged @done .
 Note that currently, if an item is tagged @done but has subitems, it will not be hidden.

 `;misc`
 : headings that contain the text 'misc'